 - 1. Disconnect the unit from its power supply. - 2.
-The manufacturer recommends cleaning the unit with a mild soap and water solution. - Do not use abrasive cleaners, these will damage metal surfaces. - Cleaning agents must be compatible with steel and powder coat paint surfaces. - Do not use deionized water to rinse or clean with. - 3.
+The manufacturer recommends cleaning the unit with a mild soap and water solution. - Do not use abrasive cleaners, these will damage metal surfaces. - Cleaning agents must be compatible with steel and powder coat paint surfaces. - Do not use deionized water for rinsing or cleaning. - 3.
 Rinse with distilled water and wipe dry with a soft cloth.